 As it was Easter Monday, the IGA (grocery store) was closed.
 We where able to do a reasonable re-supply at the BP Roadhouse which was reasonably priced as well.
 It is open 24 hours a day.

 We camped at the Gateway Caravan Park in Norseman.
 Cost was $26.00 for a site, i.e., $6.50 per person.
 Good facilities including a camp kitchen and laundry.

-There are no towns on this section in fact nothing from Salmon Gums so we ensured we carried sufficient water and food for lunch.
+There are no towns on this section, in fact there is nothing from Salmon Gums so we ensured we carried sufficient water and food for lunch for the two days.

 This by far the more interesting section of the Granite and Woodlands Discovery Trail in my view.
 It starts with Lake Cowan at Norseman and includes other interesting sites including the Gemfields and Woodlands picnic areas, Disappointment Rock (walk trail) and the camping locations of Lake Johnston and McDermid Rock (walk trail as well).

 Once we got the obligatory photos taken in Norseman we where off on the 297 km Granite and Woodlands Discovery Trail heading to Hyden with our first planned stop being McDermid Rock.
 There is a road condition status board to show the road status just as you leave Norseman; mind you the alternatives are a long way on a bike if you are heading west and the road is closed.
 Luckily for us it was all go for us on this ride.

 After the road status sign, Granite and Woodlands Trail follows the Lake Cowan causeway.
 Lake Cowan is the first interpretative point as you leave Norseman.

 After Lake Cowan you join the Norseman-Hyden Road proper and again there are warning signs.
 This time of the road trains that ply the route out from Norseman to the mines west of McDermid Rock, We only came across a few road-trains and all of them where professional, slowing down as they passed us.